-What is Dial Before You Dig (DBYD)?
+What is Before You Dig Australia (BYDA)?

 There are various circumstances at play to ensure safe digging practices, including the location, scope of works being carried out and the type of underground infrastructure.
 Therefore, the depth of digging will vary case by case, as the alignment of cables and pipes cannot be pinpointed to an exact location.
 This means there is a Duty of Care in place for those undertaking the works, no matter the size of the project.

-Is Dial Before You Dig free?
+Is Before You Dig a free service?

-Yes, Dial Before You Dig is a free service that is available for any enquiries related to building, excavating or landscaping work that involves digging.
+Yes, Before You Dig is a free service that is available for any enquiries related to building, excavating or landscaping work that involves digging.
 Whether it’s a large commercial project or a small home renovation, a free enquiry should be lodged before commencing any works.
 For some jobs, the relevant infrastructure owner may charge a fee for providing on-site assistance regarding the location of assets (i.e. cabling and pipes).

-Is Dial Before You Dig mandatory?
+Is Before You Dig mandatory?

-Contact Dial Before You Dig
+How to contact Before You Dig Australia

-- Online at 1100.com.au
+- Online at byda.com.au

-Dial Before You Dig Checklist
+Before You Dig Checklist

 Here’s a summary of how to ensure it’s safe to dig: